 Types of ovarian cancer

-Stromal tumors, which begin in the ovarian tissue that contains hormone-producing cells.
-These tumors are usually diagnosed at an earlier stage than other ovarian tumors.
-About 7 percent of ovarian tumors are stromal.
+- Stromal tumors.
+These rare tumors are usually diagnosed at an earlier stage than other ovarian cancers.

-Germ cell tumors, which begin in the egg-producing cells.
-These rare ovarian cancers tend to occur in younger women.
+- Germ cell tumors.
+These rare ovarian cancers tend to occur at a younger age.

 Factors that can increase your risk of ovarian cancer include:

-Family history of ovarian cancer.
-People with two or more close relatives with ovarian cancer have an increased risk of the disease.
+- Family history of ovarian cancer.
+If you have blood relatives who have been diagnosed with ovarian cancer, you may have an increased risk of the disease.

 There's no sure way to prevent ovarian cancer.
 But there may be ways to reduce your risk:

-Consider taking birth control pills.
-Ask your doctor whether birth control pills may be right for you.
-Women who use oral contraceptives may have a reduced risk of ovarian cancer.
-But oral contraceptives do have risks, so discuss whether the benefits outweigh those risks based on your situation.
+- Consider taking birth control pills.
+Ask your doctor whether birth control pills (oral contraceptives) may be right for you.
+Taking birth control pills reduces the risk of ovarian cancer.
+But these medications do have risks, so discuss whether the benefits outweigh those risks based on your situation.

-Discuss your risk factors with your doctor.
+- Discuss your risk factors with your doctor.
 If you have a family history of breast and ovarian cancers, bring this up with your doctor.
 Your doctor can determine what this may mean for your own risk of cancer.
-In some cases, your doctor may refer you to a genetic counselor who can help you decide whether genetic testing may be right for you.
-If you're found to have a gene mutation that increases your risk of ovarian cancer, you may consider surgery to remove your ovaries to prevent cancer.
+You may be referred to a genetic counselor who can help you decide whether genetic testing may be right for you.
+If you're found to have a gene change that increases your risk of ovarian cancer, you may consider surgery to remove your ovaries to prevent cancer.